Social Work: FAQs

 Q: How do I document the supervision and post graduate social work experience hours?

-- The supervisor(s) must fill out the form entitled "Supervisor's Verification of Applicant's Social Work Experience and Supervision" and submit directly to the Board Office.
+- The supervisor(s) must fill out the appropriate form and submit directly to the Board Office.

 - This information is listed on pages 5 and 6 of the Application for Licensure.